 What are the characteristics of the best schools?
 We explore what makes some schools the best schools.

 I know of several schools which could have been great.
 But they never made it because their fractious board of trustees kept getting in the way of progress.
 Change is never easy.
-But oftimes it seems that boards have a rather difficult time with change.
-That always surprise me because most board members tend to come from business backgrounds.
+But oftentimes it seems that boards have a rather difficult time with change.
+That always surprises me because most board members tend to come from business backgrounds.
 You would think that they would understand that change is inevitable.
 Better that they should be guiding the changes and ensuring their success than sitting there being intransigent and rebellious.
-When the head of school tries to bring the school in line with all sorts of variables such as changing demographics, a reduced applicant pool, an under-performing endowment and so on, the board needs to work with her and develop a plan to manage change.
-In the best schools the board leads the charge.
+When the head of school tries to bring the school in line with all sorts of variables such as changing demographics, a reduced applicant pool, an underperforming endowment, and so on, the board needs to work with her and develop a plan to manage change.
+In the best schools, the board leads the charge.
 Cheerfully and capably.

 Strong financial backing by their graduates